NeonGeckoCom/neon-iris/README.md

 the reported STT/TTS supported languages in place of any `iris` configuration.

 ## Interfacing with a Diana installation
 The `iris` CLI includes utilities for interacting with a `Diana` backend.
+Use `iris --help` to get a current list of available commands.

+### `iris start-listener`
+This will start a local wake word recognizer and use a remote Neon instance connected to MQ for processing audio and providing responses.

+### `iris start-gradio`
+This will start a local webserver and serve a Gradio UI to interact with a Neon instance connected to MQ.

+### `iris start-client`
+This starts a CLI client for typing inputs and receiving responses from a Neon instance connected via MQ.